peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/ht_use_react_components_with_vanilla_js.md

 The entry point JavaScript file ([vanilla.js](https://github.com/gooddata/ui-sdk-examples/blob/vanillajs/vanillajs/create-bundle/vanilla.js)) does the following:

-* Imports `react` and `@gooddata/react-components`
+* Imports `react` and `@gooddata/react-components`.
-* Exports an object wrapping of the GoodData.UI React components, helper functions for attaching and detaching React components to/from DOM nodes, and other elements of the GoodData UI SDK
+* Exports an object wrapping of the GoodData.UI React components, helper functions for attaching and detaching React components to/from DOM nodes, and other elements of GoodData.UI.

 For more information about the helper functions, see the blogpost by Benjamin Winterberg at [http://winterbe.com/posts/2015/08/24/integrate-reactjs-into-jquery-webapps/](http://winterbe.com/posts/2015/08/24/integrate-reactjs-into-jquery-webapps/).